 Áine Maguire took leadership of the project and each participant informed her of their favourite foods.
 From that she developed the recipes for the cookery classes.
 Shopping for the ingredients took place in Supervalu and McCormack’s Butchers in Westport.
 The cookery classes took place over a number of weeks with Áine in The Idle Wall, where everyone enjoyed a beautiful meal at the end of each session.
 Participants made aprons and bags in preparation for the project.
 Imagery of these, along with documentary photographs and the original recipes are used to make the pages of the book.
 The project culminated in the cookery book Carrowbeg Cook - a unique book presented with beautiful art work and documentary photographs.

-- Publisher: Aine Maguire
+- Product Code: Aine Maguire

 - Availability: In Stock